 4. Plan your purchases ahead of time

 Planning ahead can really help with grocery shopping and buying gifts.
-You can take actually take advantage of sales and by buying things that you really need.
+You can actually take advantage of sales and only buying things that you really need.

 5. Avoid impulsive purchases